ENTER THE AWARDS

 How do I enter the Awards?

 You can submit your entries quickly and easily here.
 You will need to register a few details before getting started.
-The Awards are open for members of the Independent Publishers Guild based in the UK and Ireland.

 When is the deadline?

-The deadline for all entries is midnight on 1 February 2023.
+The deadline for all entries is midnight on Thursday 8 February 2024.

 What do I need to submit?